From $55K Living Paycheck-to-Paycheck to $165K in Reserves: The 12-Week System

 If you’re scaling without reserves:

-Pause growth for 12 weeks.
-Build the buffer now while revenue is stable.
-Scaling without reserves means hitting a cash crisis at $75K-$95K (65% do).
-Crisis takes 8-12 weeks to fix reactively.
-Better to pause 12 weeks preemptively than crash 8-12 weeks reactively.
+Pause growth for 12 weeks and build the buffer now while revenue is still stable.
+Scaling without reserves usually means hitting a cash crisis at $75K–$95K (65% do).
+That crisis takes 8–12 weeks to fix reactively.
+It’s better to pause for 12 weeks preemptively than to crash for 8–12 weeks reactively.

 Q: How does the 12-week reserve system move me from $55K paycheck-to-paycheck to $165K in cash buffer?